nluizsoliveira/Mining-Web-Data-Examples/0_schedule_database_download/README.md

 There may be cases where the header line is ommited, being described in a somewhere else.

 ## General Idea
-1. Download a database programatically
+1. Download a database programatically using **python requests** module
-2. Schedule the task so the script is executed every x time (hourly, daily, weekly, etc)
+2. Schedule the task so the script is executed every x time (hourly, daily, weekly, etc) using **cron**

 ## Case
 Schedule a script that downloads Covid data from Victoria, the Australian State, available at